SeidenGroup/siteadd/README.md

 * `-Y`: Optional.
 The site should start on IPL.
 * `-N`: Optional.
 The site shouldn't start on IPL.

+### qtimzon2iana

+Internal program used by siteadd for converting IBM i `*TIMZON` objects to their IANA zoneinfo names, but generally useful.

+Takes IBM i time zone names as arguments and writes the IANA names back.
+If no names are given, then use the system value `QTIMZON`.
+Use `*ALL` to write out all names.

 ## Template structure

 The `-T` flag is used to override what templates are used for substitutions.